blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

 owner:
   enable : true
   name: "Nora Evans"
-  role: "Founder and CEO.
-Coding, robotics and math teacher."
+  role: "Founder and Chief Executive Officer."
-  photo: "/images/instructors/evansnora.png"
+  photo: "/images/instructors/nora.png"
   bio: "Nora is originally from Bucharest, Romania and earned a B.Sc. in Computer Science at the Polytechnic University of Bucharest.
 Nora moved to Charlottesville in the Fall of 2004 to pursue graduate school at the University of Virginia, where she earned a Master's in Computer Science in 2006, a Master of Science in Mathematics in 2014, and a Master of Teaching in 2022.
 Nora [published serveral research articles in computer science](https://scholar.google.com/citations?user=BTsjtmgAAAAJ&hl=en&oi=ao) and has several years of industry experience as a software developer.
 Nora has extensive teaching experience as Lecturer in the Mathematics Department at UVA, Algebra teacher at Peabody School, math student-teacher at Monticello High School, teaching and research assistant in the Computer Science Department at UVA.

   At Blue Ridge Boost, Nora selects and develops class content, coaches the robotics competition teams, teaches advanced math and computer science classes, and tutors students in math and computer science.
   "

+  coo:
+  enable : true
+  name: "Lain Bowman"
+  role: "Chief Operating Officer"
+  photo: "/images/instructors/lain.png"
+  bio: "Lain graduated from the University of Virginia in May 2024 with a double major in Computer Science and Physics.

+  At Blue Ridge Boost, Lain selects and develops class content, coaches the robotics competition teams, teaches math and computer science classes, and tutors students in math.
+  "

 coordinator:
   enable : true
   name: "Ransford Dunu"
-  role: "Manager.
+  role: "Summer Camp Director.
 Coding and robotics."
   photo: "/images/instructors/ransford.png"
   bio: "Ransford is originally from Koforidua, Ghana.
 He moved to Charlottesville, Virginia with his parents as an infant.
 Currently, Ransford is working towards an Associate's Degree in Mechanical Engineering with a minor in Computer Science.